jazzband/dj-database-url/README.rst

        by ``:`` not by ``/``.
 Also you can omit ``HOST`` and ``PORT`` and provide a full DSN string or TNS name in ``NAME`` part.
 ..
 [5] Microsoft official `mssql-django <https://github.com/microsoft/mssql-django>`_ adapter.
+..
+[6] Using the django-timescaledb Package which must be installed.

 Contributing
 ------------